 Queen Mary University of London Support for care experienced students

 Queen Mary is committed to supporting those who are, or have been, in the care of a Local Authority (in foster care or semi-independent living or a residential care home), to achieve their potential and succeed at university.
 As such, Queen Mary has a dedicated scheme to support care experienced students, which includes having a dedicated, named member of staff as your key contact.
 This page outlines this support, which is largely delivered by Welfare Advisers working within the Queen Mary Advice and Counselling Service.
 One of the Welfare Advisers will be your dedicated key contact for support during your time at Queen Mary.
 You are encouraged to contact us to access this support scheme before you start at Queen Mary - ideally before you apply for your place at university or soon after.
 However you are also welcome to contact us at any stage of your course.

-We encourage you to disclose your care experienced status on your UCAS application form (There is a tick box on the UCAS form which lets us know you are care experienced, and you can also mention it in your personal statement).
-This is useful for the admissions tutor to be aware of.
+Applicants that have been in care for at least 13 weeks during the period of their secondary education would be eligible for a reduced grades offer from Queen Mary if studying A Levels or the IB.
+Full information about Queen Mary's contextual admissions policy can be find on the Admissions webpage.
+Therefore we encourage you to disclose your care experienced status on your UCAS application form (There is a tick box on the UCAS form which lets us know you are care experienced, and you can also mention it in your personal statement).
 If you didn’t mention it and would now like to (if your application is still being considered) you can email the Admissions team dealing with your application and ask them to let the admissions tutor know.

 You may find the Propel web pages a useful source of information when you are making decisions about Higher Education.

 You will need to decide what type of accommodation and in what location will be best for you, according to your circumstances.